wondrousWebWorks/portfolio/README.md

 ##### User Story E

 *"As a prospective customer, I want to be able to contact the developer so that I can discuss them working on a project for me."*

+#### Site Owner Goals

+- Deliver on User Stories as far as possible
+- Gain the interest of prospective employers or customers
+- Create an ADMIN page which allows carrying out CRUD (Create, Read, Update, Delete) operations)
+- Create a site that is future proof and allows for the addition of additional skills, projects and blogs

 ## Bugs